datalad-handbook/book/docs/basics/101-113-summary.rst

   track of what you do in your dataset by capturing all :term:`provenance`.

 * A :dlcmd:`run` command generates a ``run record`` in the commit.
-This :term:`run record` can be used by datalad to re-execute a command with :dlcmd:`rerun SHASUM`, where SHASUM is the commit hash of the :dlcmd:`run` command that should be re-executed.
+This :term:`run record` can be used by DataLad to re-execute a command with :dlcmd:`rerun SHASUM`, where SHASUM is the commit hash of the :dlcmd:`run` command that should be re-executed.

 * If a :dlcmd:`run` or :dlcmd:`rerun` does not modify any content, it will not write a